-In all my years teaching in a classroom, it’s taken me exactly one year of homeschooling both of my children to realize one very important thing:
+In all my years teaching in a classroom (and now homeschooling my own two children), I have learned one very important thing:

 Everyone learns differently!